bgporter/cello/README.md

 * *Heterogeneous* The parent tree is a data structure that contains other (tree) data structures.
 Access the children by specifying their type.
 The children are stored in a list, but the sequence is not significant.
 * *Homogeneous* The parent tree contains a list of child trees, typically but not necessarily of the same type.
 Access the children by their index or iterating through them.

-There's no mechanism to enforce this distinction -- if a list of different types makes sense in your application, there's a little more logic you'll need to write, but that's all.
+There's no mechanism to enforce this distinction &mdash; if a list of different types makes sense in your application, there's a little more logic you'll need to write, but that's all.

 #### Adding Children